-- 2.1 The purpose of the Safeguarding Policy and Procedures are: - To protect students and apprentices who study at City of Wolverhampton College from harm, and - To provide staff, volunteers, employers, contractors as well as students, apprentices, and their families, with the overarching principles that guide our approach to safeguarding. - 2.2 The Safeguarding Policy and Procedures recognise that the welfare and interest of students, apprentices and staff are paramount in all circumstances.
-It aims to ensure that regardless of age, gender, religion or beliefs, ethnicity, disability, sexual orientation or social-economic background, all students, apprentices and staff have a positive and enjoyable experience at City of Wolverhampton College in a safe and welcoming environment. - 2.3 The College acknowledges that some students and apprentices, including those with disability, those from ethnic minority communities or lesbian, gay, bi or trans (LGBT) can be particularly vulnerable to abuse and the College accepts the responsibility to take reasonable and appropriate steps to ensure their welfare. - 2.4 All staff will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a student or apprentice and how to record and report this information.
+- 2.1 The purpose of the Safeguarding Policy and Procedures are: - To protect students and apprentices who study at the City of Wolverhampton College from harm - To provide staff, volunteers, employers, contractors, students, apprentices and their families with the overarching principles guiding our safeguarding approach. - The Safeguarding Policy and Procedures recognise that the welfare and interests of 2.2 students, apprentices and staff are paramount in all circumstances.
+It aims to ensure that regardless of age, gender, religion or beliefs, ethnicity, disability, sexual orientation, or socioeconomic background, all students, apprentices and staff have a positive and enjoyable experience at the City of Wolverhampton College in a safe and welcoming environment. - 2.3 The College acknowledges that some students and apprentices, including those with a disability, those from ethnic minority communities or lesbian, gay, bi or trans (LGBT), can be particularly vulnerable to abuse, and the College accepts the responsibility to take reasonable and appropriate steps to ensure their welfare. - All staff will, through training and induction, know how to recognise indicators of abuse, 2.4 respond to a student or apprentice's disclosure, and record and report this information.

 Staff will not make promises to any student or apprentice, and staff will not keep secrets.
-Every student or apprentice will know what the staff will have to do with any information they have chosen to disclose.
-All staff will be trained to recognise that a student or apprentice may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful.
+Once a student or apprentice chooses to disclose information that puts them at risk of harm, they should know what actions staff may need to take in response.
+All staff will be trained to recognise that a student or apprentice may not feel ready or know how to tell someone that they are being abused, exploited, or neglected and/or they may not recognise their experiences as harmful.